Mike Milligan (footballer): Club career

 Oldham went down from the Premier League at the end of the 1993–94 season and Milligan was determined to remain at the top level.
 His wish was granted on 27 June 1994 when he signed for Norwich City in an £800,000 deal.

 Milligan had a fine start to his career at Carrow Road, as Norwich entered the Christmas period just outside the top five and with ambitions of a UEFA Cup place.
 But they suddenly went into freefall, won only one of their final 20 league games, and plummeted to 20th place and relegation.
 Manager John Deehan resigned a month before relegation was confirmed, replaced on a caretaker basis by Gary Megson until the job went to Martin O'Neill after the season's end.
 O'Neill left in December 1995 to take over at Leicester City, with Gary Megson returning for a second brief spell at the helm as the Canaries finished 16th after some early promise.

 Mike Walker was Norwich's manager from the start of the 1996–97 season, and like the previous managers selected Milligan as a regular in central midfield.
 However, Walker had gone within two years and new manager Bruce Rioch gave Milligan fewer first team chances, as he appeared just twice in the 1998–99 season and 11 times in 1999–2000.
 He finally left Norwich in May 2000 after six years with the club, and signed for Blackpool on a free transfer after their relegation to the Third Division.

 In Milligan's first season at Bloomfield Road, he helped them secure qualification for the Division Three playoffs and they won the final to secure an immediate return to Division Two.
 After contributing to their survival in the 2001–02 season, he retired from playing to call time on a career which had spanned nearly 20 years.
 At Blackpool he scored once, in a 6–0 win over Scunthorpe United.

 International career

-Milligan had been capped once by the Republic of Ireland at full level (by Jack Charlton in 1992), having made a solitary appearance as an U-21 in 1986 and another as a "B" international in 1990.
+Milligan had been capped once by the Republic of Ireland at full level (by Jack Charlton in 1992), having made a solitary appearance as an U-21 in 1986 and two as a "B" international in 1990 and 1994.